 In addition, we also published opinion pieces in newspapers throughout the state on topics such as improving the integrity of ballot initiatives, promoting teen mental health, ending high speed rail, opposing the Sanctuary State bill, stopping tax increases, protecting freedom of speech, increasing budget transparency, and promoting youth political engagement.

 I also promised I would keep a close watch over taxpayer dollars and hold government accountable.
 These efforts included:

 - Speaking against the Assembly's violation of Proposition 54, which requires that a bill be publicly available for 72 hours before it can be passed.
 Our efforts to bring attention to this unprecedented defiance of the voters' will brought harsh condemnation across the state, causing the Assembly leadership to reverse course on the 89 bills passed illegally.

 - Challenging the constitutionality of the Legislature spending $25,000 per month in taxpayer funds to retain the services of Eric Holder, when California already employs well over 1,500 attorneys and legal staff in the Attorney General's Office.
 The Assembly subsequently terminated its contract with Mr. Holder.

 - Challenging a decision by the State Water Commission to withhold funding for new water storage, which had argued that new reservoirs and groundwater storage did not serve a "public benefit."
 The Commission later reversed its judgment, approving funding for several new reservoirs, including Sites.

 Above all, my top priority has been to respond directly to your concerns.
 To this end, we:

-- Wrote 11,048 letters responding to inquiries from constituents;
+- Wrote over 20,000 letters responding to inquiries from constituents;

-- Held public workshops on avoiding scams from seniors, getting access to services for veterans, and using social media safely for students; and
+- Held public workshops on avoiding scams against seniors, getting access to services for veterans, reducing the risk of wildfire, and using social media safely for students; and